Xiyuan0315/guanaco-viz/README.md

 ## Configuration

 Create a configuration JSON file specifying your datasets.
-The configuration file should contain:

-- **Dataset definitions**: Each dataset with metadata, file paths, and visualization parameters
-- **Color schemes**: Custom color palettes for visualizations
-- **ATAC-seq tracks**: Genome browser track configurations
-- **Marker genes**: Gene lists for specific analyses

-See `example_config.json` for a complete example configuration. simpliest case for visualizing scRNA data(.h5ad) is:
+See `example_config.json` for a complete example configuration.
+Simpliest case for visualizing scRNA data(.h5ad) is:
 ```
 {
   "Demo": {"sc_data": "PBMC_int.h5ad"}